 It took me a long time to bite the bullet and buy a pair of studio monitors.
 What are studio monitors?I can tell you this right now: If you’re on the fence about it, you may as well just go ahead and take the plunge.
 Having a pair is truly priceless, and something that can only be felt and realized when you have them sitting in your studio.

 Back when I decided to start my research, I was aware of the KRK line, but eventually found out that they are more hype than substance.
-The sound is decent, but overall they don’t provide you with an honest frequency response, and if you’re looking for studio monitors, that’s what you want.
+The sound is decent, but overall they don’t provide you with an honest frequency response.
+If you’re looking for studio monitors, that’s what you want.

-When I was looking for the best entry level option, I came across the JBL LSR 305.
+When I was looking for the best entry-level option, I came across the JBL LSR 305.
 It just kept popping up in my searches, so I read as many reviews as I could about them.
-Nearly every one I read was stellar, so I had to bite the bullet and get them.
+Nearly every review I read was stellar, so I had to bite the bullet and get them.
 One of the main reasons it took me so long to buy a pair was fear actually.
-That sounds crazy doesn’t it?
+That sounds crazy, doesn’t it?
 I was so overwhelmed with all of the connections, cables, terms, and what have you, that I shied away from it for a long time.
 Check out this page on Cables & Wiring!